 Text-to-911 is the ability to send a text message to reach 911 emergency call takers from your mobile phone or device.

 In the future, text-to-911 will be widely available in the United States.
-However, for now, the ability to contact 911 using text is only available on a limited basis in a few markets .
-For this reason, you should not rely on text to reach 911.
+However, text-to-911 is currently only available in certain markets where 911 call centers, also known as Public Safety Answering Points (PSAPs), have elected to accept emergency text messages from the public .
+For this reason, unless you have confirmed that the PSAP in your area supports text-to-911, you should not rely on text to reach 911.

 How to Contact 911

 IMPORTANT!
 If you use a wireless phone or other type of mobile device, make sure to do the following in an emergency: